muhammad2033/ImageClassification_With_DeepLearning/AI2/ReadMe.md

 model.save("anyName.h5")

 # streamlit
-I will upload the steamlit codes for concern datasets from kaggle and I will apply the following transfer learning model.
+I will upload the steamlit codes for concern datasets of kaggle and I will apply the following transfer learning model.